-(Romans 1:12) That is, that I may be comforted together with you by the mutual faith both of you and me.
+(Romans 1:12) or rather so that we may be mutually encouraged by each other's faith, both yours and mine.

 The apostle Paul humbly recognized the fact that every follower of Jesus Christ has received the gift of the indwelling Holy Spirit and the adoption by God into His holy family; therefore, they could encourage him and share their God-given gifts to bless one another.
 Paul remained teachable as he listened to the questions of others and he anticipated questions as he wrote his Letter to the Romans.
 Because believers have a shared faith in God, they can bring encouragement and comfort to one another as Paul described.